-The financial aid shopping sheet is a consumer tool that participating institutions use to notify students about their financial aid package.
+The college financing plan is a consumer tool used to notify students about their financial aid package.
 It is a standardized form designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.

-You can view your financial aid shopping sheet at any time in Academica.
+You can view your college financing plan at any time in Academica.